 Before you can fully embrace digital onboarding, it’s important to understand the differences between it and traditional onboarding.

-With traditional, or on-site onboarding, new employees are often relegated to a back room or out-of-the-way cubicle for orientation and spend the majority of their first days watching training videos and signing forms.
+With traditional, or on-site onboarding, new employees spend the majority of their first days watching training videos, reading onboarding content and signing forms.

-Unfortunately, this does little to give employees a foundation for success and often leaves them frustrated with lots of questions that no one seems to be around to answer.
-Although traditional onboarding has been the standard for many years, data obtained by human resource professionals supports the initiative to optimize and digitize onboarding.
-Despite this, several companies may still be reluctant to change.
+Unfortunately, this does establish an employee’s foundation for success and often leaves them frustrated with unanswered questions and unresolved fears as a result.
+Although traditional onboarding has been the standard for many years, data obtained by human resource professionals supports the initiative to improve the process by involving digital onboarding.

 The Society for Human Resource Management reports that almost 70% of employees who have a great onboarding experience stay with a company for at least three years.
-Since investing in new hires is costly, a high turnover rate can result in a negative impact on your company’s productivity — and your overall bottom line.
+Since the cost of a new hire is significant and a high turnover rate not only hurt overall productivity, just the pure cost of finding new hires can have a big impact on your overall bottom line.